psu13/mutable-hakyll/posts/internet-music-stories.md

 lucky, the albums, or if you are really lucky some specific performances.
-But, it is very hard to extract any other context from the service itself, because that context is not encoded in the data models and user interfaces of the service in the same way that they used to be in the record catalogs, magazines and liner notes.
+But, it is very hard to extract any other context from the service itself, because that context is not encoded in the data models and user interfaces of the service in the same way that they used to be encoded in the record catalogs, magazines and liner notes.
 You can't organize the world, or at least your music collection, the way _you_ want.
 It can only be the way the service has already put it together for you.
 If you want proof open up Apple Music or Spotify or whatever and go try to find any _specific_ recording of the Bruckner third and then verify that you found the right one from the right year.
 It will make you want to pull your own eyes out.